 The farmer has to follow the weather broadcast to see if there will be two sunny days.

-One hectare produces in one cut 4.000 kg dry hay.
 If the hay contained 40 % d'humidity when it was put in the greenhouse, 1 kg hay must evacuate 0,4 kg water.
-The psychrometric diagram indicates that, when the temperature 22 °C is and reaches 50 °C in the greenhouse, 1 kg dry air can absorb 7 kcal and 8,5 gr water.
-Actually, the temperature will reach more than 50 °C if the greenhouse is completely closed.
-But as the air absorbs water, its temperature will decrease.
-With a propeller fan, the temperature in the greenhouse will be 25 or 30 °C.
+The psychrometric diagram indicates that, when the temperature increases with 15 °C in the greenhouse, 1 kg dry air can absorb 3,5 kcal and 4 gr water.

 If the hay is put in the greenhouse with 40 % d'humidity, 1,66 kg of that grass contains 0,66 kg water, whereas 1,18 kg dry hay with 16 % humidity contains 0,18 kg water.
 1 kg dry hay contains 0,18 / 1,18 = 0,15 kg water.
 To obtain 1,18 kg hay we must extract 0,66 - 0,18 = 0,48 kg water.
 For 1 kg hay we must extract 0,48 / 1, 18 = 0, 40 kg water.

 If the greenhouse has as dimensions 30 m * 8 * 2,7 (then length of the greenhouse may not be greater the 30 m to have a good ventilation), it has a volume of 648 m³and as the weight of 1 m³ air is 1,2 kg at 20 °C, the total weight of the air in the greenhouse is 777 kg.

 For one m², it receives 5 kWh a day, but all that energie does not come in the greenhouse.
 Thermal solar panels have an efficiency of 40 %.
 We will suppose it is the same for the greenhouse.